Using Celery for Async Flight Schedule Batches

 segment = ScheduleSegment(**seg_data)

-is_compliant, violation_reason = _evaluate_duty_limits(segment)
+is_compliant, reason = _evaluate_duty_limits(segment)

 if is_compliant: